huonw/huonw.github.io/_posts/2015-01-12-the-sized-trait.md

 ---
 layout: default
 title: The Sized Trait
-description: "A short summary of the Sized trait in Rust."
+description: "A short summary of the Sized trait and dynamically sized types in Rust."

 comments:
     r_rust: http://www.reddit.com/r/rust/comments/2s2gee/the_sized_trait/